 Instead, I'd like to hear them speak about how we're bringing our troops home.
 That would be the best way to celebrate Memorial Day.

-Sign up today for the Liberty Briefing Newsletter and get your free copy of our Second Amendment report that exposes which states are actively seeking to take your guns.
+Sign up today for the Liberty Briefing Newsletter and get your free copy of our latest report: Exposed: The U.S. Government's $6 Trillion Slush Fund.

 It is completely free and you may unsubscribe at any time.